szobov/szobov.github.io/_drafts/robotics-and-UAV-projects-in-cold-winter.md

 ![tumba](/assets/images/robotics-and-uav-projects-cold-weather/tumba.jpg)

-So, I've decided to mention in this article the list of possible problems and advice how to avoid or mitigate it.
-Maybe I'll update this post if there are will be more.
-I understand that it could be obvious, but if you will work in the similar conditions it might help you.
+Let's start.

 ## Hardware

-### Temperature
+### Low temperature

 Unfortunately, not all hardware is ready to work in such extreme conditions.
 For example, the onboard computers, like [ODROID-XU4](https://forum.odroid.com/viewtopic.php?t=20864) by specification can operate only in a range **0°**..**+70°C**.
 For [Raspberry Pi 3 Model B+](https://static.raspberrypi.org/files/product-briefs/Raspberry-Pi-Model-Bplus-Product-Brief.pdf) it's **0°**..**+50°C**.
-There are some onboard computers that can work in sub-zero, like [NVIDIA Jetson AGX Xavier](https://devblogs.nvidia.com/nvidia-jetson-agx-xavier-32-teraops-ai-robotics/) **-25°**..**+80°C**, or [Arrow BeagleBone Black](Arrow BeagleBone Black) **-40°**..**+80°C**.
+There are some onboard computers that can work at sub-zero, like [NVIDIA Jetson AGX Xavier](https://devblogs.nvidia.com/nvidia-jetson-agx-xavier-32-teraops-ai-robotics/) **-25°**..**+80°C**, or [Arrow BeagleBone Black](Arrow BeagleBone Black) **-40°**..**+80°C**.

 The same problem with the cameras, for example [oCam-1MGN-U Plus](https://www.hardkernel.com/shop/ocam-1mgn-u-plus-1mp-usb3-0-mono-global-shutter/) according to specification can operate only in a range **0°C** .. **+70°C**.
-But actually we've done the thermal tests and it can work fine at temperature about **-20°C**.
+But actually we've done the thermal tests and it can work as expected at temperature about **-20°C**.

 The situation is better with an autopilot hardware.
-For the autopilot that we are using, [Holybro Pixhawk 4](https://docs.px4.io/en/flight_controller/pixhawk4.html) it's **-40°**..**+85°C**.
+For the autopilot that we are using, [Holybro Pixhawk 4](https://docs.px4.io/en/flight_controller/pixhawk4.html), it's **-40°**..**+85°C**.
 This range also the same for [Navio2](https://store.emlid.com/product/navio2/).
 Unfortunately, for [DJI NAZA-M V2](https://www.dji.com/naza-m-v2/spec_v1-doc) it's just **-10°**..**+50°C**.

-As you can noticed, it's a big deal to choose right devices for your project, especially if your project will work in a bad condition.
+As you can noticed, it's a big deal to choose right devices for your project, especially if your robots will work in a bad conditions.
 Why I think it's important?
 Because the consequences can be very unpleasant in debugging and mitigation.
 Much more easier to debug the problem in your code than understanding whats going on with hardware, for example your camera and why it suddenly stops to working without any visible problem.

 It would be better to test your devices indoor, before let them fly outside.
 It's quite easy, just put your devices connected and tuned on into a freezer and wait.
 If it's still work when temperature went down, so it likely will work outside under the same temperature.

-Also you can provide additional heating.
+Also you can provide an additional heating.
 For example, if you have a big accumulator, it'll heat up under load.
 So, you can put your hardware somewhere near the battery and check, maybe it's enough to maintain operable temperature.

 If your system will work fully automatically, you can just check the temperature before any actions and if it's unacceptable, keep your robot in a safe place and do not let it crash.
-To get the information about the weather you can use web api, like [Dark Sky API](https://darksky.net/dev), buy your own station, like [Vantage Vue](https://www.davisinstruments.com/solution/vantage-vue/), or [make it](https://www.instructables.com/id/Complete-DIY-Raspberry-Pi-Weather-Station-with-Sof/).
+To get the information about the weather you can use web api, like [Dark Sky API](https://darksky.net/dev), buy your own station, like [Vantage Vue](https://www.davisinstruments.com/solution/vantage-vue/), or [make it yourself](https://www.instructables.com/id/Complete-DIY-Raspberry-Pi-Weather-Station-with-Sof/).

 ### Water